It's 2023, major tech companies are laying off employees left and right, and I voluntarily quit software engineering.

 Ultimately, people will remember you for how you make them feel.

-The transition from software engineering to technical writing was a smooth one for me to accomplish because I've been writing consistently for almost two years.
+The transition from software engineering to technical writing was smooth for me because I've been writing consistently for almost two years.

 This transition has taught me to continually add new skills to my toolbox to make career transitions easier.